 (3) No person who has been removed from a place under this section shall, during the day on which the person was so removed, re-enter or be again upon that place, or any place contiguous thereto.

-Penalty: $100.
+Penalty for this subsection: a fine of $100.

 (4) No member of the Police Force who acts bona fide in the intended exercise of the powers conferred by subsection (1) is liable to any proceedings, civil or criminal, in consequence of having so acted.

 [Section 26A inserted: No. 63 of 1995 s.
-71.]
+71; amended: No. 41 of 2018 s.
+15(1).]

 26B.
 Penalty for persons warning offenders of approach of member of Police Force